A cleaner and greener borough with the Environment Agency

 If you do see us out and about in the Rochdale community don’t forget to say hello or give us a wave!
 We love interacting with the communities we serve and it really does brighten our day to talk to you.

 Stay in touch

-We look forward to sharing more of our stories with you in February.
+We look forward to sharing more of our stories and successes with you next time.

 Do you have a story for us?